Oliver-Zen/trading/README.md

 The deom and detailed explanation of this project it on the way :)

-But breifly, the Web Application have the following features:
+Breifly, this Web Application have the following features:
 1. Import real-time stock prices information based on Yahoo-Finance
 2. A user manangement system (using Cookie), including
 - signing up an account